Jones Geniuses Matrix Vs TouchMath

 Two Programs I decided to Try

-Two programs that I stumbled upon that were somewhat similar were Jones Geniuses Matrix System and TouchMath’s TouchPoint system.
+Two programs that I stumbled upon that were somewhat similar was Jones Geniuses Matrix System and TouchMath’s TouchPoint system.

 TouchMath(TM) describes themselves as: